lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h3 id="fullselect">fullselect</h3>

 A *fullselect* is the core component of a *query*.
 It is the only mandatory general component for a valid query statement.
 The other components outside of *fullselect* are optional.
-Its syntax is defined by the syntax diagram below.
+Its syntax is defined by the following syntax diagram.

 <!--include-svg src="./svgfiles/fullselect.svg" target="./diagrams/fullselect.svg" alt="syntax diagram for a fullselect" layout="@break@" -->

-The result set defined by a single fullselect can be combined with the result set of one or more other fullselects using set operators.
+The result set defined by a single fullselect can be combined with the result set of one or more other fullselects by using set operators.

 The following set operators are supported and each set operator derives a result set from two other result sets R1 and R2:
 * `INTERSECT`:  The result consists of all rows in **both** R1 and R2.